Innovation Project

 LOReley

-Power density H2 release in LOHC reactors using efficient surface catalysts
+Power density of H2 release in LOHC reactors using efficient surface catalysts

 Infrastructure project

-With its research and demonstration tasks, the LOReley project aims to solve some of the existing problems and issues in the field of material-based energy storage.
+The LOReley project aims to solve, with its research and demonstration tasks, one part of the existing problems and questions in the area of materially based energy storage.
 This includes both technological and economic aspects.
-Liquid organic hydrogen carriers (LOHC) represent a promising option for the safe, scalable and cost-efficient storage of hydrogen.
-The research focus of LOReley lies in the development and construction of a novel concept for dehydrogenation reactors with a continuous output of at least 1 kW and a peak output of 5 kW for LOHC with the aid of laser-structured surfaces in a novel way.
+Liquid organic hydrogen carriers (LOHC) represent a promising option for the safe, easily scalable and cost-efficient storage of hydrogen.
+LOReley's research focus lies in the development and construction of new concepts for dehydrogenation reactors with a long-lasting performance.
+1 kW and a peak performance of 5 kW for LOHC with the help of new laser-structured surfaces.

 More Information